xXAI-botXx/Master-Exam/README.md

 ---
-### Projekt Details
+### Project Details

-**Titel:** Können generative Modelle komplexe Zusammenhänge lernen?

-**Aufgabe:** (Problemstellung)<br>
-Es soll untersucht werden, ob generative Modelle physikalisch korrekte Daten erzeugen können.
-Spezifisch wird die Generierung der Schallausbreitung in städtischen Gebieten untersucht.

-- Input: Satellitenbild -> mit Gebäuden?
-Kein Input?
-- Output: Schallausbreitung (Schallfrequenz für jeden Pixel)

-**Weitere Bedingungen:**
+**Title:** Can generative models learn complex relationships?

+**Task:** (problem/research question)<br>The aim is to investigate whether generative models can generate physically correct data.
+Specifically, the generation of sound propagation in urban areas will be investigated.

+- Input: Satellite image + temperatur + humidity + source power (dB)

+- Output: Sound propagation (sound frequency for each pixel)

+**Additional Conditions:**

 - Python + Pytroch?

 - ...

-**Ziele:**
-- Analyse und Evaluation von aktuellen generativen Ansätzen physikalische Zusammenhänge abbilden zu können
-  - Erstellung eines Trainingdatensatzes (genug Daten?
-Evtl. mit synthetischen Daten erweitern?)
-  - Entwicklung eines BenchmarksMetriken zur Bewertung von generativen Modellen
-  - Aktuelle generative Ansätze herauserarbeiten
+**Goals:**

+- Analysis and evaluation of current generative approaches to map physical relationships
+- Creation of a training dataset (enough data?
+Possibly extend with synthetic data?)
+- Development of a benchmark metric to evaluate generative models
-  - Aktuelle generative Ansätze implementieren
+- Elaborate current generative approaches
-  - Aktuelle generative Ansätze trainieren oder vortrainiert?
+- Implement current generative approaches
+- Train or pre-train current generative approaches?
-- Mitarbeit im Forschungsprojekt (?)
+- Collaboration in the research project (?)
-- Schreiben der Masterarbeit

-**Thesen:**
-1. Generative Modelle können die Wahrscheinlichkeiten komplexer physikalischer Vorgänge anhand eines Bildes vorhersagen
-2. Generative Modelle sind nicht für deterministische Aufgaben geeignet und folgerichtig, müssen die Modelle angepasst werden, um deterministisch zu sein -> jenachdem wie man es einsetz bzw. was der input ist

-=> Hängt von der eigentlich und ganz genauen Aufgabenstellung ab!!!

-**Koorperation:**<br>
+- Writing the Master's thesis

+**Theses:** (sort out and adjust)

+1. Generative models can predict the probabilities of complex physical processes based on an image
+2. Physical Constraints and focuses are important/improve the accuracy of physical correct generations
+3. PINNs are better capable to generate physical correct generations/images as classical/modern generative models/methods
+4. ...

-Das Projekt wird in Kooperation mit der Herrenknecht Vertikal GmbH und dem Institute for Machine Learning and Analytics im Rahmen des BMBF geförderten Forschungsprojekts KI-Bohrer durchgeführt.
+**Coorparation:**<br>The project is being carried out in cooperation with Herrenknecht Vertikal GmbH and the Institute for Machine Learning and Analytics (IMLA) as part of the BMBF-funded KI-Bohrer research project.

 - https://www.ki-bohrer.de/
 - https://imla.hs-offenburg.de/